cmgonzales/portfolio/README.md

-first version of the portfolio
+first version of the portfolio (old version)